smachay/typescript-playwright-automation/README.md

-## Notes

-- Tests rely on the Playwright framework.
-- Update the `.env` file to configure URLs or credentials as needed.

-# E2E API and UI test s
+# API and UI playwright test

-This project uses [Playwright](https://playwright.dev/) with TypeScript for end-to-end (E2E) testing.
+This project uses [Playwright](https://playwright.dev/) with TypeScript for end-to-end UI and API testing.

 ## 🚀 Getting Started